 Both procedures have a minimal amount of pain and discomfort.
 The most common complaint is concerning the IV injection site or a claustrophobic feeling.
-But the contrast material is necessary in properly determining the condition of tissues and veins as well as highlighting possible cancerous cells.
+But the contrast material is necessary for properly determining the condition of tissues and veins as well as highlighting possible cancerous cells.
 Furthermore, the body moves through the machine.
-It only covers the area that will be examined – it does not encapsulate the entire body.
+It only covers the area that will be examined — it does not encapsulate the entire body.

 Are there any risks?